Colorado : Safety by City

 |Belize City (Belize)||37|

 |La Paz (Bolivia)||52|

-- Currency - The U.S. Dollar is the only currency accepted here.
-You can charge most things, so there's not a lot of need for cash.
+The U.S. Dollar is the only currency accepted here.
+You can charge most things on a credit or debit card, so there's not a lot of need for cash.
 It's also safer to not have a large amount of cash that can be seen in your wallet.